Things You Shouldn’t Change

 The About Page

-The yaml header in the About page is also standardized to approximately align with the CITATION file, but does not align exactly with CFF.
+header in the About page is also standardized to approximately align with the CITATION file, but Quarto does not align exactly with CFF so you cannot simply copy/paste the CITATION file contents to this section.